 Have you ever wanted to visit the historical decks of the Titanic?
-Well, now you can, for a price tag of $105,129 USD.
+Well, now you can embark on a tour of the sunken ship and its wreckage, for a price tag of $105,129 USD.

 The tale of the Titanic is one that almost everyone is familiar with.
 From Southampton, England to New York City, the Titanic departed on April 14th 1912 and collided with an iceberg just four days into her maiden voyage.
 It took roughly two hours for the Unsinkable Ship to rest at the bottom of the Atlantic Ocean with only half its total occupants in the lifeboats.

 Roughly 1,500 people lost their lives that day.
 It’s a grim tale that we can’t seem to leave to rest, or perhaps we are looking to learn from our mistakes.
 When I read about the tour originally, I was quite thrilled at the idea of getting to see the Titanic first hand (assuming the price tag isn’t an issue).

 The underwater tour of the Titanic 2018 is hosted by Blue Marble Private and allows divers to explore the underwater wreckage for approximately three hours.
 There’s another company, Bluefish, that sports different vehicles, longer dive times, but no dates or prices have been confirmed yet.
 Both tours will navigate through the bridge, deck, and the cavern where the grand staircase once stood.

 This is the perfect opportunity to experience the tragedy of the Titanic first-hand.

 The amount of loss that this single underwater site holds, has tainted this experience for some people, and others are quite against disturbing a gravesite.

 When I asked a few colleagues how they felt about visiting the site of the sunken Titanic, I got some very strong opinions.